 Section 9.01 Committee Powers.
 Committees of the Club shall be standing or special.
 The Board of Directors or the President may refer to the proper committee any matter affecting the Club or any operations needing study, recommendation, or action.
 The Board of Directors may establish such special committees or standing committees in addition to those specified in this bylaw as it deems appropriate with such duties and responsibilities as it shall designate, except that no committee has the power to do any of the things a committee is prohibited from doing under the Pennsylvania Non-profit Corporation Act.
 All committees shall act by majority vote, unless otherwise prescribed by the Board of Directors.

 Section 9.02 Limitations.
 Except in cases where these Bylaws or the Board of Directors has by written resolution provided otherwise, the function of any committee is as an advisory group to the Board of Directors and Club.
-No Member of any committee, without the prior written consent of the Board of Directors, has the authority to purchase, collect funds, open bank accounts, implement policy, or bind or obligate the Club or its Board of Directors in any way or by any means.
+No Member of any committee, without the prior consent of the Board of Directors, has the authority to purchase, collect funds, open bank accounts, implement policy, or bind or obligate the Club or its Board of Directors in any way or by any means.
 All such powers are expressly reserved to the Board of Directors and the individual Officers of the Club.

 Section 9.03 Committee Membership.
-The Board of Directors, acting upon the recommendation of the Nominating Committee, shall appoint the Members of such committees, and also select the committee chair.
+The Board of Directors, acting upon the recommendation of the Nominating Committee, shall appoint the Members of such committees, and also select the Committee Chairpersons.
 Any Member of the Club, including Members of the Board of Directors and appointed agents, may be appointed in such committees.
 Every committee shall consist of at least two (2) persons.
 Committee Members serve at will and may serve as long or as little as determined by the Board of Directors or the Committee Chairperson.